ChimieParistech-SEISAD/SEISAD_website/content/_index.md

       spacing:
         padding: ["15rem", 0, "15rem", 0]

- # 2. Stats
-- block: stats
-    content:
-      title: Lab at a Glance
-      items:
-        - statistic: "20+"
-          description: "Team Members"
-        - statistic: "100+"
-          description: "Publications"
-        - statistic: "PSL"
-          description: "University"
-    design:
-      css_class: "bg-gray-100 dark:bg-gray-800"
-      spacing:
-        padding: ["2rem", 0, "2rem", 0]

-# 3. dscription
+  # 3. Description
   - block: markdown
     content:
       title: "SEISAD"
       text: |
-        <span style="float: left; font-size: 70px; line-height: 60px; padding-top: 4px; padding-right: 8px; font-family: Georgia;">Actually, the Team develops projects aimed at elaborating processes and tools for the early detection of pathological signals using chemical and analytical methodologiesThe main prospections are related to: (i) new methodologies of synthesis and supported catalysis in mini – and continuous microflow reactors, synthesis of libraries of molecules as ligands of proteins, development of new radio-labelling methodologies for imaging; (ii) electrochemical sensors for biological systems and for screening biological markers, molecular materials for electroanalysis and electrocatalysis, microelectrochemical patterning of surfaces using scanning electrochemical microscopy, label-free electrochemical detection of microRNAs ; (iii) preparation of targeted optical and MR imaging agents, development of molecular magnetic resonance imaging MRI methods & functional imaging methods for the characterization and therapeutic follow-up of cancer in preclinics and (iv) characterization of new nano-supports and selective objects : peptide nanotubes, aptamers, nanobodies, design and characterization of original biocompatible nano-objects and quantitative characterization of their non-covalent interactions, development of miniaturized total analysis systems for applications ranging from environmental control to in-vitro medical diagnosis.
+        <span style="float: left; font-size: 70px; line-height: 60px; padding-top: 4px; padding-right: 8px; font-family: Georgia;">A</span>ctually, the Team develops projects aimed at elaborating processes and tools for the early detection of pathological signals using chemical and analytical methodologies.
+The main prospections are related to: (i) new methodologies of synthesis and supported catalysis in mini – and continuous microflow reactors, synthesis of libraries of molecules as ligands of proteins, development of new radio-labelling methodologies for imaging; (ii) electrochemical sensors for biological systems and for screening biological markers, molecular materials for electroanalysis and electrocatalysis, microelectrochemical patterning of surfaces using scanning electrochemical microscopy, label-free electrochemical detection of microRNAs ; (iii) preparation of targeted optical and MR imaging agents, development of molecular magnetic resonance imaging MRI methods & functional imaging methods for the characterization and therapeutic follow-up of cancer in preclinics and (iv) characterization of new nano-supports and selective objects : peptide nanotubes, aptamers, nanobodies, design and characterization of original biocompatible nano-objects and quantitative characterization of their non-covalent interactions, development of miniaturized total analysis systems for applications ranging from environmental control to in-vitro medical diagnosis.
     design:
       spacing:
         padding: ["2rem", 0, "2rem", 0]

   # 4. Research Themes
   - block: features
     content:
       title: "Research Themes"
       items: